Blog/Tesamorelin vs Sermorelin vs Ipamorelin

 Ipamorelin$150-300N/A (not approved)$250-500 (+ CJC-1295)

-Sermorelin is the most budget-friendly option.
-It does not require stacking with a second compound and has the lowest compounded cost.
-Ipamorelin becomes more expensive when paired with CJC-1295, which most practitioners consider the standard protocol.
-Tesamorelin at compounded prices is competitive, but brand Egrifta SV is prohibitive for non-HIV patients without insurance coverage.
+Sermorelin is the most budget-friendly option, requiring no combination compound at standard dosing.
+Ipamorelin becomes more expensive when paired with CJC-1295, the standard protocol in clinical practice.
+Tesamorelin at compounded prices is competitive with both alternatives, but brand Egrifta SV is prohibitive for non-HIV patients without insurance coverage.

-This decision matrix consolidates the comparison into actionable guidance.
+This matrix consolidates the comparison into actionable guidance based on your primary goal.

 Visceral fat lossTesamorelinOnly Phase III data for VAT reduction (-18%)

-Bodybuilding stackIpamorelin + CJC-1295GHRH + GHRP synergy; no cortisol
+Bodybuilding and recoveryIpamorelin + CJC-1295GHRH + GHRP synergy; no cortisol elevation

 Important Safety Warnings

 All three compounds stimulate GH release and elevate IGF-1.
-Shared precautions apply.
+Shared precautions apply across the entire class.

-Do not use any GH-stimulating peptide if you have active cancer or a history of hormone-sensitive cancers (prostate, breast, colorectal) without oncologist clearance.
+Do not use any GH-stimulating peptide with active cancer or a history of hormone-sensitive cancers (prostate, breast, colorectal) without oncologist clearance.
 Elevated IGF-1 may theoretically promote tumor growth.
-Monitor IGF-1 levels during use and ensure they stay within the reference range.
+Monitor IGF-1 levels during use to ensure they remain within the reference range (normal adult: 80-350 ng/mL).

-Tesamorelin is Category X in pregnancy.
-It is contraindicated in patients with active malignancy.
-CJC-1295 and sermorelin share these theoretical concerns without formal contraindication labeling since they lack FDA approval.
+Tesamorelin is Category X in pregnancy and contraindicated in active malignancy per FDA labeling.
+CJC-1295 and sermorelin lack formal contraindication labeling since they are not FDA-approved, but the same biological precautions apply.

 Monitor fasting glucose periodically.
 GH is a counter-regulatory hormone to insulin.
-Report persistent edema, joint pain that limits function, or headaches that do not resolve with hydration to your prescribing physician.
-For a detailed safety overview, see our peptide safety guide.
+Report persistent edema, joint pain that limits function, or headaches not resolving with hydration to your prescribing physician.
+For a comprehensive safety overview covering all peptide classes, see our peptide safety guide.

 Frequently Asked Questions